 The mission of the Administrator Network is to encourage school administrators at all levels (site, district, county, and state) to take an active role in planning, implementing, and evaluating the use of instructional technology in our schools.
-In addition to semi-annual meetings held in conjunction with the CUE Conferences, our listserv offers a network of several hundred administrators who provide support to one another and the Web page offers links to additional resources as well as a membership directory.
+In addition to semi-annual meetings held in conjunction with the CUE Conferences, our Innovative Ed Leader twitter newsletter offers the best resources from several hundred administrators.

 |eLearning Network firstname.lastname@example.org

 Chris Bell :: email@example.com and Rob Darrow :: firstname.lastname@example.org

 Liaison: Lainie Rowell

 The mission of the eLearning Network (the California chapter of iNACOL) is to increase educational opportunities and enhance learning through collaborative expertise and leadership in online teaching and learning.

 The Higher Education Network's mission is to serve the broad College and University faculty within CUE's membership.
 We seek to connect faculty and staff at public and private colleges and universities, to inspire and nourish a dynamic, cutting-edge, collegial network of professionals dedicated to excellence in higher education through the effective and appropriate use of technology for teaching and learning

 The intent of the CUE Independent School Network is to support educators of all levels, including pre-K through higher education, in the implementation, use, and integration of technology in their schools.
 Independent schools include private, parochial, k-12, and higher education organizations.

 Liaison: Roger Wagner